toivoh/tt07-basilisc-2816-cpu/docs/info.md

 	call src16

-`call` is like `jump`, but pushes address of the next instruction before jumping.
+`call` is like `jump`, but pushes the address of the next instruction before jumping.
 It can be used for calling a subroutine.

 `ret` is a pseudoinstruction for `jump [pop]`, which pops a `pc` value from the stack and jumps to it.